comscope/ComRISB_tutorial/doc/source/intro.rst

 The Gutzwiller-rotationally invarient slave-boson (GRISB) theory, algorithm, and implementation is based on refs. [prx2015]_, [prl2017]_, and [prb2021]_.
-The FlapwMBPT package performs the DFT/LQSGW calculations [Kutepov2017]_.
+The LQSGW software package performs the DFT/LQSGW calculations [Kutepov2017]_.
 ComRISB shares the same interface of the ComDMFT package with slight modifications [Choi2109]_.